-As at the 31 March 2019, the Group comprised the Company, Bazalgette Ventures Limited (BVL), Bazalgette Holdings Limited (BHL), Bazalgette Tunnel Limited (BTL) and Bazalgette Finance plc (BF).
-BTL is an independent regulated water company which was awarded a licence by Ofwat in August 2015.
+As at the 31 March 2019, the Group comprised the Company, Bazalgette Tunnel Limited (BTL) and Bazalgette Finance plc (BF).
+BTL, trading under Tideway, is an independent regulated water company which was awarded a licence by Ofwat in August 2015.
 The emphasis given to BTL, which trades under the name 'Tideway', throughout this report reflects its importance to the overall performance of the Group.

-The principal activity of the Company is to act as the ultimate holding company of the Group and to act as the vehicle for shareholder share capital financing.
+The principal activity of the Company is to act as an intermediate holding company.
 It does not carry out any activities beyond this role.

-The Bazalgette Equity Limited Group's investors include Allianz Infrastructure Luxembourg I S.a.r.I, Dalmore Capital 14 GP Limited, IPP (Bazalgette) Limited, Bazalgette (Investments) Limited and DIF Bid Co Limited (UK).
+The Bazalgette Equity Limited Group's investors include Allianz Infrastructure Luxembourg I S.a.r.l, Dalmore Capital 14 GP Limited, IPP (Bazalgette) Limited, Bazalgette (Investments) Limited and DIF Bid Co Limited (UK).
 The Group structure is set out below: